microsoft/playwright/docs/api.md

 #### browser.close()
 - returns: <[Promise]>

-Closes browser and all of its pages (if any were opened).
+In case this browser is obtained using [browserType.launch](#browsertypelaunchoptions), closes the browser and all of its pages (if any were opened).

+In case this browser is obtained using [browserType.connect](#browsertypeconnectoptions), clears all created contexts belonging to this browser and disconnects from the browser server.

 The [Browser] object itself is considered to be disposed and cannot be used anymore.

-#### browser.disconnect()
-- returns: <[Promise]>

-Disconnects Browser from the browser application, but leaves the application process running.
-After calling `disconnect`, the [Browser] object is considered disposed and cannot be used anymore.

 #### browser.isConnected()